notCactus/your-thoughts/README.md

-# Your Thoughts
+# YourThoughts

-Your Thoughts is an app that helps you destress by allowing you to anonymously share your thoughts and read other people's thoughts.
+YourThoughts is an app that helps you destress by allowing you to anonymously share your thoughts and see other people's thoughts.

 This project was made under the flutter hackathon #Hack20.